-All Adobe Connect VoIP users, regardless of role, can benefit by installing the Meeting Add-in and using the Audio wizard to set optimum audio levels.
-To download and install the Meeting Add-in from an Adobe Connect room, go to Help > Check for Updates.
-A Downloads page opens in your browser and you can install the Adobe Connect Add-in.
-Otherwise, Presenters can temporarily promote Participants to Presenter role where they are prompted to install the Meeting Add-in.
+All Adobe Connect VoIP users, regardless of role, can benefit by installing the Meeting application and using the Audio wizard to set optimum audio levels.
+To download and install the Meeting application from an Adobe Connect room, go to Help > Check for Updates.
+A Downloads page opens in your browser and you can install the Adobe Connect application.
+Otherwise, Presenters can temporarily promote Participants to Presenter role where they are prompted to install the Meeting application.

 Optimize your settings by using the Audio Setup wizard